 The respiratory track includes coursework and labs in pathology and cardiopulmonary anatomy.
 Students may have to complete clinical experiences in a hospital, which allow them to practice diagnostic and therapeutic testing under the supervision of licensed medical personnel.

 Respiratory technicians administer oxygen and breathing treatments to ensure that patients are breathing properly.
 They prepare and test equipment prior to beginning procedures, analyze samples and maintain records.
 Respiratory technicians typically work under respiratory therapists and physicians and may interact with other health professionals and the family members of a patient.

 According to the BLS, much work in respiratory care is being performed by respiratory therapists, but respiratory therapy technicians often provide care under their supervision.
-The BLS predicted slow job growth of 4% for respiratory therapy technicians between 2010 and 2020.
+The BLS predicted faster than average growth of 17% for respiratory therapy technician job opportunities between 2012 and 2022.

 Because there isn't a national policy for the licensing of respiratory technicians, requirements vary by state.
 Many states require individuals to have a clean criminal record with no substance abuse problems.

 Employers may require individuals to take the Certified Respiratory Therapist (CRT) administered by the National Board for Respiratory Care (www.nbrc.org).
 To take the CRT exam, individuals must have graduated from or be enrolled in a program that's accredited by the Commission on Accreditation for Respiratory Care.

 Learn about Associate of Applied Science in Respiratory Therapy degree programs.
 Get information on prerequisites, curriculum,...

 Get a program overview for the aspiring respiratory technician.
 See educational prerequisites, program coursework, employment...